 Dean Cates (Ed), Lauren Ashley Carter (Lyla), Brian Morvant (Martin), Larry Fessenden (Smith)

 Ed turns up at the apartment of his sister Lyla and persuades her of the need to join him to go and help their brother Martin.
 Martin has left a phone message that indicates his mental health is going off the rails again.
 They travel to where Martin is barricaded up in a lakeside cabin in Maine.
 As Martin pulls a shotgun on them, they realise that he is in a worse state than they thought.
 He incoherently claims that he was experimented on while in the military in the Middle East and that he has a creature imprisoned in the basement.

 Mickey Keating is a director who suddenly began to accrue a name for himself in the mid-2010s.
 Keating first appeared with Ritual (2013) and started to gain buzz with Darling (2015).
 Pod was released a month before Darling.
-Keating subsequently went on to make Carnage Park (2016) and Psychopaths (2017).
+Keating subsequently went on to make Carnage Park (2016), Psychopaths (2017) and Off Season (2021).
 His name has gained reasonable buzz and is held up with some promise in genre circles.